 Conclusion

-Whatever your reason be for using VPN services, you can select any of the above browsers to meet your needs.
-These handy browsers are easy to use and lets you use the internet privately without disclosing your identity.
+Whatever your reason for using VPN services, you can select any of the above browsers to meet your needs.
+These handy browsers are easy to use and let you use the internet privately without disclosing your identity.